lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 The :guilabel:`Chat view` tab has settings for colors timestamps and hyperlinks.
 To chose a custom chat window font press the :guilabel:`Custom chat window font` checkbox and then press the :guilabel:`choose` button to choose a new font.
 To toggle if you want colored text press/unpress the :guilabel:`Allow colored text` checkbox.
 To toggle previews of hyperlinks in chat check/uncheck the :guilabel:`Show previews of webpages on URL hover`.
 To toggle setting marker line when switching chats check/uncheck the :guilabel:`Set marker line automatically when switching chats`.
 To toggle the set marker line automatically when Quassel losses focus check/uncheck :guilabel:`Set marker line automatically when Quassel loses focus` checkbox.

+To change the Colors of your user interface on Quassel check the :guilabel:`Custom Colors` checkbox.
+Then there are many buttons for each different kind of message which you can press the buton that all bring up the specific color for that kind of message.

 .. image:: quasselpref.png

 The :guilabel:`Chat & Nick Lists` has settings for the lists of nickname lists.
 The :guilabel:`Custom font` checkbox lets you chose a custom font on the lists of nicks and the :guilabel:`Choose` button lets you choose the font you want.
 The :guilabel:`Display topic in tooltip` shows the channel topic in a tooltip if you move the mouse over it.
 If you want to be able to switch channels from the mouse wheel check the :guilabel:`Mouse wheel changes selected chat` checkbox.